OpenGridForum/DFDL/calls/2023/2023-04-13_DFDL-WG-Call.md

 | 2023-01-19 | The next SC38 Plenary Meeting is in Brisbane, AU from Feb 13 to 17, with remote access.
 On Thursday Feb 16, WG5 will meet to discuss the activities for the following months.
 Fernando suggested that we join the Zoom call.
 Steve to email Fernando nearer the time.
 | 2023-02-02 | Steve has emailed Fernando.
 Suggest cancelling next DFDL WG call as it also on Feb 16th.
 | 2023-03-02 | The anticipated WG5 call didn't happen, as we found out that the decision to adopt is taken at a higher level.
 Wolfgang has been in discussion with ISO and we have received documents including SD9 which explain next steps.
 Awaiting document templates before proceeding further.
 Agreed to hold separate bi-weekly calls to progress the ISO submission, starting 2023-03-09, so that the regular WG bi-weekly calls are not taken over by this action, Steve to send calendar invite.
 Mike to create a new folder in the DFDL GitHub repo specifically for the ISO submission.
-| 2023-04-13 | Covered by updates to https://github.com/OpenGridForum/DFDL/blob/master/ISO-process/Call-Notes.md.
+| 2023-03-30 | Covered by updates to https://github.com/OpenGridForum/DFDL/blob/master/ISO-process/Call-Notes.md.
+| 2023-04-13 | Mike posted first version of PAS Explanatory Report https://github.com/OpenGridForum/DFDL/pull/41.
+Steve, Alan, Wolfgang to review and fill in TBDs.

 |    326     | Rules for when an assert or discriminator is used on a prefixLengthType simple type (All) |
 | ---------- | --- |